ChrisDuffley/stationPlaylist/readme.md

 ## Version 18.06.1

 * Fixed several compatibility issues with wxPython 4, including inability to open track finder (Control+NVDA+F), column search and time ranger finder dialogs in Studio and stream labeler dialog (F12) from encoders window.
-* While opening a find dialog from Studio and an unexpected error occurs, NVDA will present more appropriate message instead of saying that another find dialog is open.
+* While opening a find dialog from Studio and an unexpected error occurs, NVDA will present more appropriate messages instead of saying that another find dialog is open.
 * In encoders window, NVDA will no longer play error tones or appear to do nothing when attempting to open encoder settings dialog (Alt+NVDA+0).

 ## Version 18.06